mcallaway/remark/interview-talk.md

 * Characteristics that show up in everything I do.
 * Curiosity about all things
 * The truth matters, there *is* a reality aside from feelings
-* Wanting a seat at the table
 * What gets me up in the morning
+* Being "smart enough" compared to...
+* ...
+3 standard deviations and into the long tail

 ---